 What are the fiduciary duties of a board member?
-The fiduciary duty of HOA board members has three components: duty of loyalty, duty of care, and duty to act within the scope of authority.
+The fiduciary duty of HOA board members has three components: the duty of loyalty, the duty of care, and the duty to act within the scope of authority.

 1. Duty of Loyalty (Duty of Good Faith)